Compressive Fourier collocation methods for high-dimensional diffusion equations with periodic boundary conditions: Theoretical analysis

 Disregarding the dependence on the probability of failure $\epsilon$ and the constants $b_{\Phi}$, $B_{\Phi}$ and $K_{\Phi}$, the sufficient condition \eqref{eq:suff_cond_m_CFC} reads

 Hence, the dependence of the number of collocation points $m$ on the dimension $d$ is logarithmic.
-This justifies our claim that the compressive Fourier collocation method is able to lessen the curse of dimensionality with respect to the number of collocation points under suitable regularity conditions on the diffusion coefficient $a$.
-We also note that condition \eqref{eq:suff_cond_on_Riesz_constants} can be removed in the QCBP case at the cost of multiplying $C_2$ by $B_{\Phi}/b_{\Phi}$ in the error bounds.
-This is explained in Appendix~\ref{a:removing_condition_QCBP}.
-Finally, we note that the sufficient condition on the number of collocation points in Theorem~\ref{thm:recovery_CFC} is significantly weaker with respect to the corresponding condition in \cite[Theorems 3 and 4]{brugiapaglia2020compressivespectral}, where there is an explicit dependence of $m$ on $2^d$.
+This justifies our claim that the compressive Fourier collocation method is able to lessen the curse of dimensionality with respect to the number of collocation points under suitable regularity conditions on the diffusion coefficient $a$. \begin{remark}[Removing condition \eqref{eq:suff_cond_on_Riesz_constants} for QCBP] Condition \eqref{eq:suff_cond_on_Riesz_constants} can be removed in the QCBP case at the cost of multiplying $C_2$ by $B_{\Phi}/b_{\Phi}$ in the error bounds using the robust null space property approach in \cite[Theorem 2.6]{brugiapaglia2021sparse}.
+Applying this result, the condition on the number of collocation points becomes